 The work area:

 A 96 x 50 inch , boat-shaped podcasting studio table.
 The table comfortably seats 4 people (host and 3 guests).
-Table is equipped with Heil PL-2T booms paired with EV 309A shockmounts at each seat.
+Table is equipped with Heil PL-2T booms supporting EV 309A shockmounts.

 We wanted to try and keep the work surface clear of cables, so we went with placing the headphone jacks, telephone, and Ethernet ports under the table edge, and the microphone jacks in the tabletop.